 As of October 1, 2025, you report your qualifying activity at application and at annual renewal rather than every month.
 If you miss a required report, DCH issues a notice with a cure period.
 If you submit the missing documentation or explain a valid exemption within the cure period, your enrollment continues.
 If you do not cure, you are disenrolled at the end of the cure period and must reapply with new activity documentation.

 For active enrollees, Pathways covers the same services as standard Georgia Medicaid: primary care, specialty care, hospital, prescription drugs, behavioral health, substance use disorder treatment, family planning, maternity care, transportation, preventive screenings.
-Most Pathways members are enrolled in a Georgia Families CMO and get their pharmacy benefit through that CMO; the fee-for-service population's outpatient pharmacy is run by OptumRx.
 The main difference is the look-back: Pathways does not offer the full 3-month retroactive coverage that some Medicaid categories do.

-You typically transition to pregnancy Medicaid, which covers women at a higher income threshold with no work requirement, premium, or monthly reporting.
-Pregnancy Medicaid is much more accessible than Pathways.
-Contact DFCS at 1-877-423-4746 to initiate the transition.
+You typically transition to pregnancy Medicaid, which covers women at a higher income threshold with no qualifying-activity requirement.
+Contact the Georgia Division of Family and Children Services (DFCS) at 1-877-423-4746 to initiate the transition.

 If you apply for and receive a SSA disability determination, you transition to ABD Medicaid, which has different income and asset eligibility rules and no work requirement.
 ABD Medicaid also provides more comprehensive coverage for adults with chronic disabilities.
 Contact DFCS at 1-877-423-4746 to initiate the transition.